iamtimsmith/iamtimsmith-com/content/posts/how-to-build-a-blog-with-wordpress-and-gatsby-part-1.md

 ---
 title: How To Build A Blog with Wordpress and Gatsby.js - Part 1
-date: '2019-03-24T05:00:00.000Z'
+date: "2019-03-24T05:00:00.000Z"
-seoDescription: Ever wondered how to use Gatsby js with WordPress?
+excerpt: Ever wondered how to use Gatsby js with WordPress?
 This post will cover everything you need to know about getting WordPress ready for a Gatsby site.
 published: true
 ---